What is EMC?

 Any electronic equipment can be affected by external disturbances: radio frequency fields, electrostatic discharge, conducted transient interference or supply voltage variations.
 Or it could generate its own interference emissions.
-Digital and microprocessor-based systems in particular, as well as electromechanical devices such as brushed electric motors, create noise which affects radio reception across the spectrum.
+Digital and microprocessor-based systems in particular, as well as power switching converters and electromechanical devices such as motors, create noise which affects radio reception and other sensitive equipment across the spectrum.

 Good EMC design minimises both susceptibility to, and generation of, electromagnetic disturbances.